The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster: Introduction

-In this work, we take advantage of both the aforementioned properties of eROSITA and Chandra's \ang{;;1} FoV average angular resolution to present an imaging and spectral analysis of \mbox{Abell 1060} and the surrounding X-ray emission.
-We focus on the characterization of the surface brightness and gas properties of the ICM at least until \rtwo\;and perform an indepth analysis of the emission in the inner core.
-Furthermore, we attempt to correlate the observed X-ray features on all scales with emission in other wavebands in our FoV.
-Therefore, we structure this paper in the following manner: in Sect.\thinspace\ref{sec:datared}, we describe the data reduction process and the subsequent analyses.
-In Sect.\thinspace\ref{sec:results}, we describe our results and discuss them.
-Lastly, we summarize our key findings and conclude in Sect.\thinspace\ref{sec:conclusion}. \\
+For this work, we took advantage of the aforementioned properties of eROSITA and \textit{Chandra}'s \ang{;;1} FoV average angular resolution to perform an imaging and spectral analysis of \mbox{Abell 1060} and the surrounding X-ray emission.
+We focused on the characterization of the surface brightness and gas properties of the ICM at least until \rtwo\;and perform an in-depth analysis of the emission in the inner core.
+Furthermore, we attempted to correlate the observed X-ray features on all scales with emission in other wavebands in our FoV.
+The paper is structured in the following manner.
+In Sect.\thinspace\ref{sec:datared} we describe the data reduction process and the subsequent analyses.
+In Sect.\thinspace\ref{sec:results} we describe our results and discuss them.
+Finally, we summarize our key findings and conclude in Sect.\thinspace\ref{sec:conclusion}. \\